1. Online ordering and mobile takeout apps for your restaurant

 Today, restaurant POS software platforms can handle many tasks, from hiring to ordering to marketing.
 And POS systems are now often portable, available on a tablet that moves with a server around the dining room or rests in a fixed holder with a cashier.

 Robust POS system software can tell you lots of information about your daily sales and customers.
-You’ll want to balance the value of that information against re-training your team on a new system and the cost of the platform.
+The value of that information can be worth retraining your team on a new system and the cost of the platform.

-When it comes to hiring new employees, you need a system that makes it simple for them to start working.
-New hires can fill out paperwork digitally before they start, so you can focus on training and getting them out on the floor sooner.
+Make it simple to hire new employees.
+New hires can fill out digital paperwork before they start so you can focus on training and productivity.

-While you might opt for separate restaurant accounting software, POS systems can often tabulate hours and generate payments for your staff.
-You can get a quick glimpse at your costs while knowing exactly when an employee is getting paid.
+While you might opt for separate restaurant accounting software, POS systems can often tabulate hours and generate payment for your staff.
+Take a quick glimpse at your costs and know exactly when an employee gets paid.

-Get a better handle on the daily sales and average customer check amount.
-Then, use that data to examine your cash flow and determine whether your customers prefer to dine-in or get takeout.
+Get a better handle on daily sales and the average customer ring.
+Use that data to examine your cash flow.
+Analyze your transaction history to determine whether customers prefer dine-in or takeout.

 With some POS systems, you can see how often someone visits your restaurant, what they order and how much they spend.
-You can take that information, in turn, and create marketing campaigns to entice them to come back for the butternut squash ravioli they love.
+Take that information to create marketing campaigns to entice them to come back for the butternut squash ravioli they love.

 Keep an eye on costs: POS systems can be expensive.
 Make sure you understand the costs associated with each transaction, as well as whether you’ll have to purchase additional hardware (tablets, stands or card readers) for your restaurant.

-Better communication around scheduling lets your team rely on each other and builds trust.
-With some scheduling tools, you can even opt-in to allow your employees to swap shifts, empowering them to solve problems themselves — one less task on your to-do list.
+Some scheduling tools even allow employees to swap shifts and solve problems themselves — saving one task on your to-do list.

-When everyone is working with the same, accurate information, you can find replacements faster when emergencies happen.
-You’ll understand immediately who is available from your current pool of workers.
-Digital tools help you become more responsive to your employees, which will help build a relationship with new hires and long-standing team members.
+When everyone works with accurate information, you can find replacements faster in emergencies.
+You’ll know who is available from your current pool of workers.
+You can also be more responsive to employees to help build your relationship.

-Keep in mind: Look to see if your scheduling software includes an option for timesheets, if you need to track employees’ hours or know when your team clocks in and out.
+Keep in mind: Look to see if your scheduling software includes an option for timesheets.
+Use it to track employees’ hours or see when your team clocks in and out.

-With uncertainties in the supply chain and rising ingredient costs, managing your inventory could be the difference between making a profit and losing money in the coming year.
+How you manage your inventory could be the difference between a profit and losing money.

-As a bonus, inventory management tools give you insight into labor costs, making sure you have as much staff as you need for prep without being overstaffed.
+Inventory management tools also give you insight into labor costs to help you make sure you have as much staff as you need without being overstaffed.

 Pro tip: Make sure you can integrate any new software with your POS system or accounting software.

-Digital tools will help streamline your business, just like the right insurance coverage.
-At NEXT Insurance, we created a digital solution to provide customized restaurant insurance packages to match the exact needs of your business.
+NEXT creates customized restaurant insurance packages to match the exact needs of your business.

 Want to know more?
 Our team of licensed, U.S.-based insurance professionals are ready to help.